President & CEO

 Marilynn Kelly Gardner is a visionary, strategist and passionate advocate for Chicago.
 As President and CEO of Navy Pier, Chicago’s mission-driven cultural district and one of the Midwest’s leading destinations, Gardner has built a strong reputation as one of the city’s most respected leaders.

-Appointed to her current role in 2011, Gardner has been the driving force behind the transformation of 50 acres of Chicago’s premier urban waterfront space into a spectacular cultural district.
+Appointed to her current role in 2011, Gardner has been the driving force behind the transformation of 50 acres of premier waterfront space into a spectacular cultural district.
 Her stewardship has inspired nearly $380 million in investment Navy Pier’s current redevelopment through philanthropic and private capital.
 Since construction began in fall 2013, Gardner has overseen every facet of the effort – from architecture and development, to programming and fundraising.
 To Gardner, each endeavor is an essential part in positioning the Pier for its second century.

 For most of her career, Gardner has been proudly telling the Navy Pier story to millions of guests and Chicagoans.
-She began her first role at the Pier in 1994 as the Assistant Director of Public Relations, during its first redevelopment effort, and has held a variety of positions over the years including Director of Public Relations, Senior Director of Marketing and Communications, Executive Director of Marketing and General Manager.
-During her more than 20-year tenure at Navy Pier, Gardner’s impact has been significant in the Pier’s continued growth and evolution.
+She began her first role at the Pier in 1994 as the Assistant Director of Public Relations, during its first redevelopment effort, and has held a variety of positions over the years until leading the Pier’s transition to a nonprofit in 2011 and accepting the role of President & CEO.
+During her nearly 25-year tenure at Navy Pier, Gardner’s impact has been significant in the Pier’s continued growth and evolution.

-A prominent and revered member of the civic community, Gardner has been a featured as a guest speaker at high profile events hosted by the City Club of Chicago, YPO Gold, Harvard Business School Alumni Organization, Global Cultural Districts Network, Urban Land Institute and Choose Chicago.
-A lifelong Chicagoan, Gardner is a member of the The Chicago Network, and Economic Club of Chicago.
-She is a member of the Regional Board of the American Ireland Fund, the Magnificent Mile Association and the Chicagoland Chamber of Commerce.
+Gardner has been a featured as a guest speaker at events hosted by the City Club of Chicago, YPO Gold, Harvard Business School Alumni Organization, Global Cultural Districts Network, Urban Land Institute and Choose Chicago.
+A lifelong Chicagoan, Gardner is a member of the Civic Committee, The Chicago Network, and Economic Club of Chicago.
+She is a member of the Regional Advisory Committee of the Ireland Funds - America, the Magnificent Mile Association and the Chicagoland Chamber of Commerce.
 She also serves on the board of CURE (Citizens United for Research in Epilepsy).

 11:30 a.m. reception/12:00 p.m. luncheon